afaji/afaji.github.io/_pages/research.md

 </div>

-In {% textcite adilazuarda-etal-2024-towards %}, we survey the research
+In {% textcite adilazuarda-etal-2024-towards %} with the collaboration
-on culture in large language models and find that most studies use narrow proxies such as demographics or semantics without defining culture itself.
+of Monojit Choudury’s team, we survey the research on culture in large language models and find that most studies use narrow proxies such as demographics or semantics without defining culture itself.
 We propose a taxonomy of these approaches and highlight gaps in contextual and robust evaluations of cultural representation.

 In {% textcite adilazuarda-etal-2025-surveys %}, we explore how to adapt large language models to better reflect diverse cultural values by